shmuhammadd/shmuhammaddold.github.io/content/docs/booksummary/_index.md

 ## Document everything!

-I am absent minded and forget alot of what I read.
+I am absent minded and forget a lot of what I read.
 This notes serves as my second brain where I will write summary of books I read.

 ## Books

+I am reading the following books
 - Getting what you came for
+- Creativity